 Yes.
-EPPs are not required to apply for and offer the teacher residency preparation route.
-EPPs may require candidates to complete clinical experiences across a full year; however, to offer the formal residency model that results in an Enhanced Standard Certificate, the EPP must apply for the route and be approved by the SBEC as required in §228.15(b).
-The teacher residency preparation route can be offered across multiple program models, including within traditional, alternative, or post-baccalaureate programs.
+EPPs are not required to apply for or offer the teacher residency preparation route.
+EPPs may require candidates to complete clinical experiences across a full year; however, to offer the formal residency model that results in an Enhanced Standard certificate, the EPP must apply for the route and be approved by the SBEC as required in §228.15(b).
+The teacher residency preparation route can be offered across multiple program models, including within university and non-university programs.